 Make sure to check current covid guidelines as they update.
 The pandemic has impacted the processes and restrictions in place regarding renting and tenant evictions, prepare to encounter some setbacks.

-Under current guidelines, the notice period is 4 months for eviction, but this can be be lowered in more serious cases.
+Under current guidelines, the notice period is 4 months for eviction, but this can be lowered in more serious cases.

 Consult government guidelines for the most up to date information on current renting regulations.